ThisIsRuvos/sea-client-nodejs/BASHREADME.md

 # Bash Functions

 These functions are meant to simplify testing and automation for the user based upon the already written nodejs functions and predefined cURL commands.
-They replace the need to use the Swagger UI and further enable the user to programmatically send and download files as well as list mailboxes, outbound routes and mailbox messages.
+They replace the need to use the Swagger UI and further enable the user to programmatically send and download files as well as list mailboxes, outbound routes, mailbox messages and mark files as read.

 ---